bskaplou/qmk_companion_app/README.md

 ## Firmware dependency

-Companion applicaton should work only with keyboards with firmware including module this https://github.com/bskaplou/companion_hid
+Companion applicaton should work only with keyboards with firmware compiled with module companion_hid from here https://github.com/bskaplou/qmk_modules

 ## Crossplatform version